COMBAT-TB/irida-galaxy-deploy/README.md

-# Deploying a Neo4j instance on OpenStack using Terraform
+# Deploying a IRIDA instance on OpenStack using Terraform

-This provides a template for deploying a Neo4j instance on OpenStack.
+This provides a template for deploying a Irida instance on OpenStack.

 **You will need to modify [`variables.tf`](./variables.tf) defaults.**